Naughty1905/it-test-items/README.md

 # it-test-items
-# Here you can find test tasks from different companies
+# Here you can find various programming tasks and their solutions

 # Task №1
 We have this big list of (signed) integers.<br>